Currently I work as a Freelance Software Developer.

 My general research interests are mostly in the area of discrete and combinatorial geometry.
 In particular, I am interested in topological graphs and combinatorial properties of arrangements of basic geometric objects such as points, lines, polygons, polyhedra, discs, convex sets etc.

-I am a Visiting Assistant Professor at NYU.
+I was a Visiting Assistant Professor at NYU.

 January 2022 - August 2022